MrSk1ll3r/project/README.md

 The `filebeat` folder must be installed only in the system directory `/etc`, because `filebeat.yml` performs the analysis of the logs themselves.
 After installation, carefully check the status/permissions of the `filebeat.yml` file!!!
-It must be accessible as root If `filebeat.yml` is not owned by root, it is recommended to create this file yourself by inserting the code at the end of the `README` file or txt file.
+It must be accessible as root If `filebeat.yml` is not owned by root, it is recommended to create this file yourself by inserting the code at new.txt file.

 ###################### MODULES CONFIGURATION (REQUIRED) ########################